lennardschober/ml-projects/README.md

 The CNN model processes images of CAPTCHAs (each containing 5 alphanumeric characters) and utilizes the attention layer to focus on specific parts of the image.
 This attention mechanism allows the network to learn where to focus, making it more robust in interpreting challenging CAPTCHAs.
 The model achieves an impressive accuracy of over 97%.

-More information, including the dataset, model architecture, training process, and results, can be found in the ```CaptchaSolver``` folder.
+More details, including the dataset, model implementation and results, can be found in the ```CaptchaSolver``` folder.

 #### Key features:
 - Model: Convolutional neural network (CNN) with a global attention layer.